 If a member of the public requests information not already publicly available, ICANN will respond, to the extent feasible, to reasonable requests within 30 calendar days of receipt of the request.
 If that time frame will not be met, ICANN will inform the requester in writing as to when a response will be provided, setting forth the reasons necessary for the extension of time to respond.
 If ICANN denies the information request, it will provide a written statement to the requestor identifying the reasons for the denial.

 This provision should be expanded to include clearly defined procedures for lodging requests for information, including requirements that requesters should only have to provide the details necessary to identify and deliver the information.
 The DIDP should also impose clearer information for how ICANN will process requests received.
+Although ICANN developed a document, in 2013, on their process for responding to DIDP requests, this information could be further clarified, and released in a more user-friendly manner.

-Best practice among other access systems is to appoint a dedicated employee or team who will be tasked with processing requests.
+Best practice among other access systems is to appoint a dedicated employee or team who will be tasked with processing requests, and to publicize the identity of this person or persons.
 Although this need not necessarily be the employee or team’s only task, if demand is not high enough to warrant dedicated staff, experience suggests that a right to information system is most effective when the response process is centralized, rather than distributed among employees in an ad hoc manner.
 Note that these dedicated staff may often need to consult with their colleagues in responding to a request, for example where a specialized determination must be made, such as whether information under request would be harmful to the security and stability of the Internet.
 This employee or team’s responsibilities should include a commitment to provide reasonable assistance to requesters who need it, particularly where they are disabled, or to help clarify requests where the requester is unable to identify adequately the information they are seeking.
 Along with delegating these responsibilities, the DIDP should state that the dedicated employee or team’s responsibilities may include processing information to respond to a request, including potentially creating new documents from existing information, where this would not involve an unreasonable expenditure of time.

 The DIDP should also commit to complying with requesters’ reasonable preferences regarding the form in which they wish to access the information (for example, if it is available as either a pdf or as a doc).
 While these guidelines may already be spelled out in ICANN’s internal procedural guides, it is also important to include this information as part of the DIDP, to ensure that requesters have a clear idea of what to expect.